-The Department of Counseling Services, encompassing the staff of Disability Services and the Project Connections Program, has as its mission the goal to ensure, consistent with the directives of federal and state laws, that no qualified student with a disability will be excluded from or denied benefits of services, programs or activities at Middlesex County College.
+The Department of Counseling Services has as its mission the goal to ensure, consistent with the directives of federal and state laws, that no qualified student with a disability will be excluded from or denied benefits of services, programs or activities at Middlesex County College.
 Likewise, no student by virtue of their disability will be subject to discrimination by the College or its personnel.
 To accomplish this mission the purpose of our work with students is to:

 - Coordinate high quality accommodation services to qualified students with disabilities who present appropriate documentation.